Understanding Treatment for Alcohol and Drug Abuse

 This form of therapy primarily helps those with a substance use disorder to improve their self-esteem, build more effective stress-management skills, and encourage them to remove potential triggers or temptations from their surrounding environments.

-As a more non-traditional treatment approach, experiential therapy helps recovering individuals address any potential suppressed thoughts, feelings, or emotions that may be contributing to their use of addictive substances.
+As a more non-traditional treatment approach, experiential therapy helps to recover individuals and address any potentially suppressed thoughts, feelings, or emotions that may be contributing to their use of addictive substances.

 This form of therapy may include participating in various outdoor recreational activities, such as swimming, rock climbing, and hiking, just to name a few.

 Various treatment approaches will utilize medication-assisted services to further assist individuals throughout their recovery process.
 These medicines may be used for various reasons, including:

 - Reducing drug cravings